Arròs a banda: Preparation

-A rice similar to this is the arròs del senyoret, which is also made with the fish broth but, unlike the arroz a banda, it contains peeled prawns, grouper or chopped squid.
-The name of the senyoret (of the gentleman) is because all the chunks that it has are clean, they are eaten directly, they do not have to be peeled or cut.
-These two types of rice should not be confused.
+A similar rice dish, arròs del senyoret, is also made with fish broth but unlike arròs a banda it contains peeled prawns, grouper or chopped squid.
+The name refers to the fact that, because all seafood in the dish is cleaned before cooking, it can be eaten directly without peeling or cutting.
+These two rice dishes should not be confused.